JPAT-ROSEMARY/SCUBA/README.md

 Evaluating ASM and BCEL frameworks by SCUBA was a joyful part as conducted a couple of experiments to evaluate and compare both of them to each other.
 The results of the experiments are accompanied under `./org.jpat.scuba.ui/experiments/`.
 Programming against both frameworks' APIs taught me how easy and less error-prone is to utilise ASM.
 Also relatively comparing the results and having all analysers produce the same output is a nice thing to make sure that I used both ASM and BCEL correctly.
 What is left is a higher level of assertion to check that my analyses do absolutely produce the correct result.
-Sometimes I used open source tools which analyse the bytecode instructions and produce different stats on Java programs to comare my results.
+Sometimes I used open source tools which analyse the bytecode instructions and produce different stats on Java programs to compare my results.
 I still find some differences and that needs me to dig more in bytecode engineering area.

 Why Utilizing Two Bytecode Engineering Frameworks